billodiallo/Blog/README.md

 ## Built By [Mamadou billo](https://github.com/billodiallo/)

 ## Description
-an application that allows users to use that one minute wisely.
-The users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.
+a personal blogging website where you can create and share your opinions and other users can read and comment on them.
+Additionally, add a feature that displays random quotes to inspire your users.

 ## User Stories